-Operating activities.
-The increase in cash flows from operating activities during 2017 versus 2016 was driven by higher cash receipts from the collection of premium revenues in excess of benefits and claims paid in our Term Life Insurance segment.
-Growth in direct premiums as well as the additional layering of net premiums from term life insurance policies not subject to the IPO coinsurance transactions has continued to generate positive incremental cash flows.
-The impact of growing net premiums, as discussed earlier in the "Results of Operations" section, contributed to positive incremental cash flows after payments are made for policy acquisition costs during the first year that policies are issued.
-In addition, the timing of receipts for reinsured claims as of year-end contributed to the increase in cash provided by operating activities in 2017 as compared with 2016.
+The increase in cash flows from operating activities during 2017 versus 2016 was also driven by higher cash receipts from the collection of premium revenues in excess of benefits and claims paid in our Term Life Insurance segment.
+Growth in direct premiums as well as the additional layering of net premiums from term life insurance policies not subject to the IPO coinsurance transactions also generated positive incremental cash flows in 2017 compared with 2016.
+In addition, the timing of receipts for reinsured claims net of reinsurance premiums owed to the IPO coinsurers as of year-end contributed to the increase in cash provided by operating activities in 2017 as compared with 2016.
 The increase in operating cash flows was partially offset by higher year-over-year payments for policy acquisition costs associated with the increase in issued term life insurance policies in 2017 as well as the timing impact of Canadian income tax remittances attributable to the 2016 tax year.